 Treatment of the disease

-Treatment of osteochondrosis in traditional medicine is carried out with the help of massage, special exercises, physiotherapy and the use of medications.
-The choice of methods depends on the course of the disease: in an acute process, treatment with drugs comes to the fore, and in case of osteochondrosis in remission - physiotherapy and self-massage.
+Treatment of osteochondrosis in traditional medicine carried out through massage, special exercises, physiotherapy and the use of medications.
+The choice of method depends on the course of the disease: in an acute process, treatment with drugs comes to the fore, and in case of osteochondrosis in remission, physiotherapy and self-massage come to the fore.

 Medicines